chipmusic/undo_stack/readme.md

 - Does not force unwanted programming patterns, i.e. Command pattern.
 - Undo values can be stored in multiple stacks, if needed.
 A use case for this can be seen in modern 3D Animation software, where the Scene undo is usually separated from the Viewport undo.
 - Provides a simple trait (Undoable) with a single "restore" method that allows automatically re-applying the restored value to the application data.

+## Example

+Please download the repo and run "cargo run -p example" at the project root for a simple demonstration.
+The example is located under the "example" subfolder.